< UPDATED MAR. 13, 2010

 Excellent speller?

 I have always been a fan of competition.
 As a student I participated in lots of contests -- YMCA sports; art, drama, choral & instrumental competitions; geography & science projects; spelling bees and more.
 When I first moved to California a few years ago, I auditioned for singing/acting jobs and was fortunate to work in many movies, TV shows and several of Disney's special events around the country.
 My bulldog and I competed on a TV show, "You Lie Like a Dog" on Animal Planet where we won money for local animal charities.
-And, even today, I continue to participate in running, swimming and biking events.

 With kind regards,